rohitsm/TCSA/README.md

 # Transparent Cloud Storage Aggregator #

-This is the central repository for the TCSA Project.
+This is the central repository for the TCSA Project.*

+*Preliminary upload.
+Cleanup required in some areas (embarassingly major in some others).

 ### Project Supervisor ###
 [Dr. Anwitaman Datta](http://www.ntu.edu.sg/home/anwitaman/)